jdittrich/userNeedResearchBook/text/dataGathering.md

 quality of the participant’s work.

 >…Therefore we'd like to get to know how you work.
-You are an expert in that field and we'd like to learn from you.
-This is not some kind of test – when I ask questions, there are no wrong answers.
+You are an expert in
+> that field and we'd like to learn from you.
+This is not some kind of
+> test – when I ask questions, there are no wrong answers.

-Although you may have described the timeframe and the method already when recruiting the participant, tell again what you are going to do:
+Although you may have described the time frame and the method already when recruiting the participant, tell again what you are going to do:

 > We will have a conversation about your work and I'll be asking some questions.
 In addition, I’m interested in watching you when you do your work.
 The whole process will take about an hour.

 The participant must know how you record data and who will see it.
 So